Arty is my latest project. It will be an autonomous robot

 have to write a "1" to each sensor, wait a certain time, and then read

 the sensor.
+So I switched to the analog ones instead.
 You will then get a digital readout such as 001100 or

 110000.
 If you are building a line follower, that is really all you need